denisesato/InteractiveProcessDriftDetectionFW/README.md

 This is a public repository for Interactive Process Drift Detection (IPDD) Framework, a tool for detecting process drifts in process models.

 # Installation from source-code repository
-This installation process was tested on a Windows 10 machine with Python 3.9.1.
+This installation process was tested on a Windows 10 machine with Python 3.12.2.

 After you cloned the git repository, go to the project directory and install the dependencies (using pip):

-	pip install -U numpy==1.22.3
 	pip install -r requirements.txt
-	pip install ./scikit-multiflow-0.6.dev0.tar.gz

-The development version of the scikit-multiflow contains a bugfix for fixing the issue described in: https://github.com/scikit-multiflow/scikit-multiflow/issues/306.
+# New release

+We have updated IPDD to use the ADWIN detector implementation from River package (https://github.com/online-ml/river).

-# Information about new version of pm4py
+## Information about new version of pm4py
-We have updated the pm4py from version 2.2.20.1 to version 2.7.5.
+We have updated the pm4py from version 2.2.20.1 to version 2.7.11.
 After this update the pm4py inductive miner return more precise models, which affects the precision metric value used by IPDD for detecting the concept drifts.
 Because of this difference, when executing the updated version of IPDD will result on different detections for some scenarios when comparing to the reported results at my thesis: https://www.ppgia.pucpr.br/pt/arquivos/doutorado/teses/2022/Tese_Denise_Maria_Vecino_Sato.pdf.

 "Since the release of pm4py 2.3.0, the inductive miner has been refactored.
 In particular, a change of interest is the introduction of the "strict sequence cut" in place of the traditional "sequence cut".
 This type of sequence cut provides generally more precise models, but results in models that are different." - information provided by Alessandro Berti from pm4py team.

-# Docker installation
+# Running IPDD
-It is possible to install IPDD via docker using the Dockerfile.
-If you need any help please verify the file docker_help.txt.

-# Running the web interface
+## Running the web interface
 You can start the IPDD web interface by running the file index.py.

 The application will be accessible by any browser using the URL http://localhost:8050/.